mdifils/monitoring/README.md

 Check this [link](https://www.eurovps.com/blog/important-linux-log-files-you-must-be-monitoring/) to know more.

-## How can you check who where the last connected users, what they did, when they left?
+## How can you check who where the last connected users, what they did, when they left ?

 Use `last` to see all users or `last <user>` for a specific user.

 ![users](images/last_login.png)

+## What are the different metrics of health and performance of a system ?